maxosprojects/open-dobot/README.md

 #Prerequisites
 ~~The simplest way to overcome the above problems and bring full control over the arm seems to be by replacing the top board (that contains FPGA) with a cheap (around $10) RAMPS1.4 board.
 By doing so we get direct control of the stepper drivers from Arduino and the rest becomes a matter of creating a simple firmware.~~

-With the latest advancements in figuring out the FPGA on the top board firmware/fpga version 0.2.0 requires NO changes to hardware and is ready to replace original firmware by simply uploading it with dobot-tools.
+**With the latest advancements in figuring out the FPGA on the top board dobot-firmware/fpga version 0.2.0 requires NO changes to hardware and is ready to replace original firmware by simply uploading it with dobot-tools https://github.com/maxosprojects/open-dobot/releases/tag/0.2.0**

 ---